lisawilliams/community/readme.md

 ## Responses & Contributions

 I am grateful to the people who read through this and offered their thoughts.
+I have written to quite a few of you and will note your contributions here (with your permission, of course).

 *"It feels like we forget to think about how to engage those affected & interested often.
 It ends up making it impossible for management to understand why a well-built community may be upset when something changes."* [Andre Natta](http://twitter.com/acnatta)